cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   adversary that receives: `R = HashToGroup(x)` without knowing `x` to reverse the mapping.
 For an example of such a mapping to prime-order (sub)groups of elliptic curves, see {{I-D.irtf-cfrg-hash-to-curve}}.
+- HashToScalar(): A member function of `GG` that deterministically maps an array of bytes `x` to a random element in the scalar field of `GG`.

 Lastly, for any scalar `r` that is an element of the galois field of scalars `GF(p)` associated with `GG`, we assume it is always written in